Langer mesomelic dysplasia: Pathogenesis

-The disease is at its core caused by genetics, by homozygous or compound heterozygous mutations or deletions of either the SHOX, SHOXY or PAR1-gene.
-These are inherited in a pseudosomal recessive manner.
+The disease is caused by homozygous or compound heterozygous mutations of the short-stature homeobox gene (SHOX), located at the pseudoautosomal region PAR1 of the human sex chromosomes, or this gene's enhancer region.
+In other words, it is a genetic abnormality inherited in a recessive manner.
+Carrying only one mutant allele (heterozygosity) presents as Léri–Weill dyschondrosteosis.
+Mutations of the enhancer regions may be connected to less severe presentation.

 Diagnosis

-Diagnosis may be suspected on the basis of the clinical and radiologic findings, and can supported by molecular analysis of the SHOX, SHOXY and PAR1 genes.
+Diagnosis may be suspected on the basis of the clinical and radiologic findings, which are already present at birth, and can supported by molecular analysis of the SHOX gene.
 The disease may also be suspected through ultrasound during the second trimester of gestation.

 Classification

 LMD is part of the mesomelic and rhizomelic skeletal dysplasias, which are primary bone diseases where the person's short stature is due to a lack of complete bone development of the limb's long bones.
-LMD is related to the disease Léri–Weill dyschondrosteosis.

 Treatment

-There is no known cure for LMD.
+Children with Langer mesomelic dysplasia are given Growth hormone; it does not affect the bone anomalies, but it can increase the final height reached by 7 to 10 cm.
 In selected patients, orthopaedic surgery may be helpful to try to gain some functionality of severely impaired joints.